shaohao011/AdaThinkMed/README.md

 ```

 ---
+## 💾 Model Weights
+For anonymity reasons, we do not provide model weights at this stage.
+If requested during the review process, we will release them to the reviewers.

 ## 🙌 Acknowledgements
 We thank the community for prior works on adaptive reasoning and calibration, which inspired this study.
 A lot of codes are modified from verl.